| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 and certain piece goods, it h an unfair or deceptive act or practice

-(1) to fail to disclose to a purchaser, prior to sale, instructions which
+for a manufacturer or importer: (1) to fail to disclose to a purchaser, prior to sale, instructions which

 prescribe a regular care procedure n for the ordinary use and enjoyment

-(2) to fail to warn a purchaser, prior to sale, when the product cannot
+of the product; (2) to fail to warn a purchaser, prior to sale, when the product cannot

-(3) to fail to warn a purchaser, prior to sale, when any part of the prescribed
+be cleaned by any cleaning procedure, without brag harmed; (3) to fail to warn a purchaser, prior to sale, when any part of the prescribed

 regular care procedure, which a consumer or professional.
 Cleaner